abelnperez/sql_data_base_building-/README.md

 - **Folder scripts_sql:**

     - **Diagram**: it contains the EER diagram explaining the relationaship, the primary keys and the foreign keys of the data base
     - **Scripts**: 9 fies with relevant scripts written for this project

-- **Folder imgages:**
+- **Folder images:**
    - the folder to save memes and graphs.